oauthstuff/draft-ietf-oauth-security-topics/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

 ### Proposed Countermeasures {#csrf_countermeasures}

-Standard CSRF defenses should be used to protect the redirection endpoint, for example:

-  * **CSRF Tokens**: Use of CSRF tokens which are bound to the user agent and passed in the `state` parameter to the authorization server.
+Use of CSRF tokens which are bound to the user agent and passed in the `state` parameter to the authorization server as described in [!@RFC6819].
-  * **Origin Header**: The Origin header can be used to detect and prevent CSRF attacks.
-Since this feature, at the time of writing, is not consistently supported by all browsers, CSRF tokens should be used in addition to Origin header checking.
+Alternatively, PKCE provides CSRF protection.

+It is important to note that:

+ * Clients MUST ensure that the AS supports PKCE before using PKCE for CSRF protection.
+If an authorization server does not support PKCE, `state` MUST be used for CSRF protection.

+ * If `state` is used for carrying application state, and integrity of its contents is a concern, clients MUST protect state against tampering and swapping.
+This can be achieved by binding the contents of state to the browser session and/or signed/encrypted state values [@I-D.bradley-oauth-jwt-encoded-state].

+The recommendation therefore is that AS publish their PKCE support either in AS metadata according to [@!RFC8418] or provide a deployment-specific way to ensure or determine PKCE support.

+Additionally, standard CSRF defenses MAY be used to protect the redirection endpoint, for example the Origin header.

 For more details see [@owasp_csrf].